audhiaprilliant/audhiaprilliant.github.io/_posts/2019-03-17-multivariate-normal-distribution.md

 ---

 ### Overview
-The multivariate normal (MV-N) distribution is a multivariate generalization of the one-dimensional normal distribution.
-In its simplest form, which is called the "_standard_" MV-N distribution, it describes the joint distribution of a random vector whose entries are mutually independent univariate normal random variables, all having zero mean and unit variance.
-In its general form, it describes the joint distribution of a random vector that can be represented as a linear transformation of a standard MV-N vector (Taboga)
+The multivariate normal (MV-N) distribution is a powerful tool in multivariate statistics, providing a generalization of the one-dimensional normal distribution to higher dimensions.
+The "standard" MV-N distribution, which is its simplest form, describes the joint distribution of a random vector whose entries are mutually independent univariate normal random variables, each with zero mean and unit variance.
+The general form of the MV-N distribution describes the joint distribution of a random vector that can be represented as a linear transformation of a standard MV-N vector.
+This distribution has a wide range of applications in statistical inference, including hypothesis testing, estimation, and prediction (Taboga).

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/24-1.jpg" width="550" />
 </p>